Most people have never heard of Guyana. The ones who have gone rarely forget it.

 Bird Eating Spider

-Now, for a different kind of thrill!
-Rewa Lodge arranges another thrill of an adventure, starting with a boat trip up the river.
-On the boat ride you’ll likely pass Black Caimans and encounter Amazon Kingfishers as part of the scenery.
+Rewa Lodge arranges another fantastic adventure, starting with a boat trip up the river.
+On the boat ride, you’ll likely pass Black Caimans and encounter Amazon Kingfishers as part of the scenery.
 Once at the particular place of the rainforest, you’ll start a casual 20-minute walk.
 It’s in that part of the rainforest where you’re in for an up-close encounter with the Goliath bird-eating spider, the heavyweight champ of arachnids.

 Despite its name, these giants usually snack on rodents, frogs, and other critters, rather than birds.
-The guide points out the whole of where the spider sits, nudging it to leave it.
-It’s a surreal sight—the world’s largest spider by mass and size, just hanging out in its natural habitat.
+It’s a surreal sight – the world’s largest spider by mass and size, just hanging out in its natural habitat.
 No need to worry, though; these spiders are more into munching on snacks that won’t bite back.

 Bonus, you’ll be having a fantastic breakfast right by the riverbank!